 - Who/whom will be the owners of the installation?
 The community? a local utility? the local government?

 - Who is in charge of the O&M? a private company? the community itself?
 Have they been properly trained?

 - How to fund maintenance costs?
 Repairs, components replacement, preventive maintenance, spare parts...

 The above lead in turn to other questions that must be also answered, depending on the financial scheme and operation business model selected.
-These subjects will be developed in depth later in specific posts.
+These subjects will be further developed in specific posts.